 The dining area has only 22 chairs, so the atmosphere is quite intimate.

 Canoe boasts the greatest view in Toronto, with the CN Tower to one side, planes landing at City Airport to the other, and Toronto’s magnificent skyline stretching into the distance.

 And, yes, the food is as delicious as the real estate.

-Canoe’s menu is an innovative, intriguing, and simply delightful celebration of flavors and ingredients from all over Canada.
+Canoe’s menu is an innovative, intriguing, and simply delightful celebration of flavours and ingredients from all over Canada.

 There’s Quebec foie gras, the flakiest fresh Pacific salmon, and exquisite Ontario fruit and dairy.